Technical specification

 4.4 User info request

+The request must be done by using the HTTP GET method.
 The access token must be presented to the user info endpoint in the HTTP header or by using the Bearer Token method or as a URLi parameter.

 GET /oidc/profile HTTP/1.1